 Industry Insight-Based Approach

 With so many different touch points and disciplines in media workflows where Virtual Production skills and knowledge need to be applied, there is no “one size fits all” curriculum or training program that covers it all.
 The Pixotope Education Program does not try to shoehorn all educators, courses, and students into one learning path and instead evaluates the requirements and connects them to the tools and expertise they need.

-Affordable access to the software and tools that drive Virtual Production is a keystone of the Pixotpe Education Program.
+Affordable access to the software and tools that drive Virtual Production is a keystone of the Pixotope Education Program.
 By putting these tools in the hands of students, they will be able to experiment and develop their skills with industry-standard technology.
-Beyond the technology, the program connects educators to Virtual Production experts from the global Pixotope community that can help shape timely and impactful curriculums.
+Beyond the technology, the program connects educators to Virtual Production experts from the global Pixotope community who can help shape timely and impactful curriculums.